Stocks and Broths: The Foundation for Great Cooking

 Stocks and sauces play an important role in the culinary world.
 The ability to create delicious stocks will be your ticket to the deep rich flavor.
 Knowing how to make stocks properly and correctly will set you apart in your skills from the thousands out there who do it incorrectly.
 There is a method to making stocks, and once you know how to do it you will see a new world open up to you in ways you’ve never thought of before.

-might add – those things are nothing but salt and MSG!).
-Stocks are the perfect complimentary companion to the kitchen.
-They utilize scrap waste, add depth and flavor, are easy to prepare, and are universally versatile.
+Stocks are the perfect complementary companion to the kitchen.
+They utilize scrap waste (such as mirepoix odds and ends), add depth and flavor, are easy to prepare, and are universally versatile.

 A stock is the essence of flavor dispersed into water.
 There are countless stocks that span many nations and cultures.
 A stock that is unique to a culture defines and dominates that regional flavoring.
 Mexican food has its own stocks.
 The Japanese have their own stocks.
 China, Thailand, India, France – you name it.
-A classic stock can be defined into 4 types
+We focus more on traditional classical French stocks.
+They can be defined into 4 types.

 - White stock